KaiWilke/F5-iRule-RADIUS-Client-Stack/iRules/Alternative Variable Compression Modes/README.md

 # About

-The included TCL-PreCompiler of the RADIUS Client Stack optimizes during a `RULE_INIT` event the run-time `$variable` names of the RADIUS Client Processor.
+The included TCL-PreCompiler of the RADIUS Client Stack optimizes during a `RULE_INIT` event the run-time used `$RadCLI(array_label)` names of the RADIUS Client Processor.

 The samples below outlining different Variable Compression Modes of the TCL-PreCompiler and explaining their pros and cons.

 # Mode 1: Disable Variable Compression

-If you disable the variable compression option within the PreCompiler settings (via `set RadCLI_compiler(compression_enable) 0`), the TCL-PreCompiler won't change the rather long but human friendly `$radcli(array_label)` variable names during the `RULE_INIT` event.
+If you disable the variable compression option within the PreCompiler settings (via `set RadCLI_compiler(compression_enable) 0`), the TCL-PreCompiler won't change the rather long but human friendly `$RadCLI(array_label)` variable names during the `RULE_INIT` event.

-The performance of the RADIUS Client Stack will be slightly degrated because the creation, maintenance and lockup of those rather long `$radcli(array_label)` variable names requires additional CPU cycles.
+The performance of the RADIUS Client Stack will be slightly degrated because the creation, maintenance and lockup of those rather long `$RadCLI(array_label)` variable names requires additional CPU cycles.
 The benefit of this mode is a simplyfied development and iRule debugging.
-You will always know what the purpose of those human friendly `$radcli(rich_array_label_text)` variables are - within your code and when a TCL-Stack-Trace happens.
+You will always know what the purpose of those human friendly `$RadCLI(array_label)` variables are - within your code and when a TCL-Stack-Trace happens.

 ### Disabled PreCompiler Compression Results: